KeepSafe/TapTargetView/README.md

-        .cancelable(false)                  // Whether tapping outside the outer circle dismisses the view .tintTarget(true)                   // Whether to tint the target view's color .transparentTarget(false)           // Specify whether the target is transparent (displays the content underneath) .icon(Drawable),                    // Specify a custom drawable to draw as the target new TapTargetView.Listener() {          // The listener can listen for regular clicks, long clicks or cancels
+        .cancelable(false)                  // Whether tapping outside the outer circle dismisses the view .tintTarget(true)                   // Whether to tint the target view's color .transparentTarget(false)           // Specify whether the target is transparent (displays the content underneath) .icon(Drawable)                     // Specify a custom drawable to draw as the target .targetRadius(60),                  // Specify the target radius (in dp) new TapTargetView.Listener() {          // The listener can listen for regular clicks, long clicks or cancels
         @Override
         public void onTargetClick(TapTargetView view) {